How to Spend Your Layover in Beijing

 Beijing has launched a 144-hour visa-free transit policy.
 If you meet its requirements, all you need to do is fill in a form and give it to customs, to tour Beijing for up to 6 days.
 Find out more on How to Plan Your Beijing VISA-FREE Tour.

-It takes about 1 hour to process through Arrivals (and pick up and deposit your large luggage).
-The round trip between Beijing Capital International Airport and the Beijing urban area is about 2 hours.
-Another 2 hours is required for checking in to your onward international flight.
+It takes about 1–1½ hours to finish the arrivals process, including collecting and depositing your large luggage.
+The round trip between Beijing Capital International Airport and the Beijing urban area is about 2–3 hours, and you need to allow 3–4 hours for touring.
+Another 3 hours is required for checking in for your onward international flight.

-It means that if you would like to take a trip to the Great Wall or central Beijing, you should have at least an 8-hour layover.
+This means that if you would like to take a trip to the Great Wall or central Beijing, you should have at least a 10-hour layover.

-Otherwise, you are recommended to have a rest in the airport or tour around the places nearby, such as 798 Art Zone, about 20 km from the airport.
+Otherwise, you are recommended to have a rest in the airport or tour around the places nearby, such as 798 Art Zone, which is about 20 kilometers from the airport.

-If you have an 8-hour layover (in the daytime), we recommend you visit the Great Wall.
+If you have a 10-hour layover (in the daytime), we recommend you visit the Great Wall.
 The Mutianyu section is one of the best options, about a 1½-hour drive from the airport.
-See more about The Best 10 Sections/Parts of the Great Wall to Visit.

 Private booked transport is recommended, since no public transport is available to the Great Wall from the airport, and finding a suitable taxi may be a hassle.